2020 Conference Chairs

 Las Vegas, NV

 Dot has been practicing ostomy and wound management for 35 years.
 She received her wound certifications from the Wound, Ostomy and Continence Nurses Certification Board (CWON) and the American Board of Wound Management (CWS).
-She practices at The Wound Healing Center of Osceola Regional Medical Center in Kissimmee, FL and The Health Central Wound Center in Ocoee, FL.
+She practices at the aratoga Hospital Center for Wound Healing and Hyperbaric Medicine in Sarratoga Springs, NY.
 Dot was a founding member and has held the office of Treasurer and President of the Association for the Advancement of Wound Care (AAWC), and is also a member of the Wound Healing Society (WHS), the Wound, Ostomy and Continence Nurses Society (WOCN), and the Florida Association of Enterostomal Therapists (FAET).
 She is the Co-Chair of the Symposium on Advanced Wound Care, was a founding co-editor of the journal Today's Wound Clinic, is on the faculty of the Wound Certification Prep Course, and is a consultant and speaker for several manufacturers.
 She has authored and co-authored manyl book chapters and journal articles, and is a frequent speaker on all aspects of wound management and wound healing.
-She lives in Orlando, Florida with her dog Gizmo, and in her free time she loves boating and shopping.

 Aventura Hospital and Medical Center